Oklahoma State vs. Texas Tech NCAA Football Odds, Plays and Insights | November 20, 2021

 Texas Tech Stats and Trends

-- This season, the Red Raiders have one ATS win in two games as an underdog of 10.5 points or more.
+- This season, the Red Raiders have one against the spread win in two games as an underdog of 10.5 points or more.

-- Texas Tech's games this season have hit the over on five of 10 set point totals (50%).

 - Texas Tech is 5-4-1 against the spread and 6-4 overall in games when it records more than 16.4 points.